holycrap872/ucls-hs-intro-to-cs/CourseMaterial/course_energizers/bayesian_skull/lesson_plan.md

 - Explain sheet
 - Do sample round
     - Fill in sheet
+- Go!
+- After a few rounds, pause and explain how going to keep data
     - Have _one person per group_ be recorder
-- Go!
+    - How is this like bayesian probability?
 - Bayesian debrief
     - How did this sheet prove useful?
     - Why is filling in the sheet an example of Bayesian learning?
+    - Who was the meanest?
+    - Who was the nicest?
+    - Do you feel like your data represents you?